StaPH-B/staphb_toolkit/docs/workflow_docs/monroe.md

 - `--profile`: Nextflow profile, either Docker or Singularity.
 Default will try docker first, then singularity if the docker executable cannot be found.
 - `--config`, `-c`: Path to a custom Nextflow configureation
 - `--resume`: Resume a previous run
-- `--get_config`: Create a template config file for pipeline customization

 ### Output:
 Monroe `pe_assembly` will organize all output into four subdirectories under the specified `<output_dir>`: